-4) Revenue data taken from analytics tables, therefore validity varies based on how recently any given contract has billed overages (revenue for a period is not complete until overage is billed and posted back across covered periods).
+4) Revenue data taken from CEO Juice background tables; therefore validity varies based on how recently any given contract has billed overages (revenue for a period is not complete until overage is billed and posted back across covered periods).
 Click #s are not so constrained, data is solid in all cases.

 To validate this data use the eview called CEOJuice ID235 Tech Profit data as shown below.
-Please note eView is analytics data which updates nightly, so a direct comparison of eView to ID235 email will only validate on day of ID235 email.
+Please note eView updates nightly (from CEO Juice background tables), so a direct comparison of eView to ID235 email will only validate on day of ID235 email.

 You will want to filter the eview by the technician you are currently trying to validate.
 You will also want to filter it by the month that the tech profit you are validating is for.
 You will want to use the Next Call Close Date to filter the month.
 As noted above, Clicks/profit are 'earned' on a given call when a new call is closed on the same Eqp,at which point tech on previous call gets credit for all activity between previous call and just-closed call.
 This is why you filter by Next Call Close Date.